Quetzal-framework/quetzal-CRUMBS/docs/3-chelsa.rst

 monthly climate data for temperature and precipitation at 30 arcsec spatial resolution in 100-yeartime steps for the last 21,000 years.
-Based on the reconstructed paleo orography, mean annual temperature and precipitation was downscaled using the CHELSA V1.2 algorithm ([KARGER]_).
+Based on the reconstructed paleo orography, mean annual temperature and precipitation was downscaled using the CHELSA V1.2 algorithm ([Karger2021]_).

 Why do we need CHELSA?
 -------------------------------